ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ## Whitelisting

 If you want to restrict access to your databases, you can whitelist specific IP addresses or ranges of IP addresses on your deployment.
-When no IP addresses are in the whitelist, the whitelist is disabled and the deployment will accept connections from any system on the internet.
+When no IP addresses are in the whitelist, the whitelist is disabled and the deployment accepts connections from any system on the internet.

 Even if not explicitly whitelisted, {{site.data.keyword.cloud_notm}} management services are still be able to connect.
 {: .tip}